stratosphere/stratosphere/_posts/2014-02-18-amazon-elastic-mapreduce-cloud-yarn.md

 This step-by-step tutorial will guide you through the setup of Stratosphere using Amazon Elastic MapReduce.

 ### Background
 [Amazon Elastic MapReduce](http://aws.amazon.com/elasticmapreduce/) (Amazon EMR) is part of Amazon Web services.
 EMR allows to create Hadoop clusters that analyze data stored in Amazon S3 (AWS' cloud storage).
-Stratosphere runs atop of Hadoop using the [recently](http://hadoop.apache.org/docs/r2.2.0/hadoop-project-dist/hadoop-common/releasenotes.html) released cluster resource manager [YARN](http://hadoop.apache.org/docs/current2/hadoop-yarn/hadoop-yarn-site/YARN.html).
+Stratosphere runs on top of Hadoop using the [recently](http://hadoop.apache.org/docs/r2.2.0/hadoop-project-dist/hadoop-common/releasenotes.html) released cluster resource manager [YARN](http://hadoop.apache.org/docs/current2/hadoop-yarn/hadoop-yarn-site/YARN.html).
 YARN allows to use many different data analysis tools in your cluster side by side.
 Tools that run with YARN are, for example [Apache Giraph](https://giraph.apache.org/), [Spark](http://spark.incubator.apache.org/) or [HBase](http://hortonworks.com/blog/introducing-hoya-hbase-on-yarn/).
 Stratosphere also [runs on YARN]({{site.baseurl}}/docs/0.4/setup/yarn.html) and that's the approach for this tutorial.

 ### 1. Step: Login to AWS and prepare secure access